QuantLet/AI4EFin/README.md

 Published in: Not yet published

-Description: Benchmark of different ML forecasting models and methods
+Description: Benchmark of different ML forecasting models and methods.
+Detailed instructions on how to run the models and reproduce the visualizations can be found in the notebooks Run_TS_Models.ipynb and Evaluate_and_Visualize_Forecasts.ipynb.

 Keywords: Machine Learning, LLM, Deep Learning, Transformer architecture